johanDa9u/Show-all-players/README.md

 ### Known issues

-* The module might fail if there are double quotes (") in the bio or description of the sheet.
-You may however use single quotes instead.

 * When you update a sheet, be sure to delete the corresponding journal entry before you use the module to show it to players.
 Otherwise, the module will show the previous version of the sheet instead.